THIS COMBINATION TREATMENT was studied in a clinical trial

 capsule and tablet icon

-Learn how to take BRAFTOVI + cetuximab + chemotherapy (mFOLFOX6) and important tips to remember when starting treatment.
+Find important tips to remember when starting and during treatment.

 IMPORTANT SAFETY